Jefferson City, Tennessee: Geography

 Jefferson City is located in northern Jefferson County at (36.116389, -83.486500).
 It is bordered to the west by New Market, to the south by Dandridge, and to the northeast by Morristown.

 U.S. Route 11E, the Andrew Johnson Highway, passes through the south side of the city.
 It leads northeast 13 mi to the center of Morristown and west 3 mi to New Market.
 Knoxville is 28 mi to the southwest via Route 11E.
 Tennessee State Route 92 passes through the west side of Jefferson City, leading north 14 mi to Rutledge and south 9 mi to the center of Dandridge.

-According to the United States Census Bureau, Jefferson City has a total area of 16.6 km2, of which 16.5 km2 are land and 0.1 km2, or 0.72%, are water.
+According to the United States Census Bureau, Jefferson City has a total area of 16.6 km2, of which 16.5 km2 are land and 0.1 km2, or 0.72%, is covered by water.
 The northwestern boundary of the city touches the southernmost arm of Cherokee Lake, a reservoir on the Holston River.